 When a company is publicly traded, its stock trades on an exchange, such as the New York Stock Exchange, and is available for investors to purchase on the open market.
-When an investor owns a company's stock shares, he or she owns a portion of that company.
+When an investor owns a company's stock shares, they own a portion of that company.
 This is referred to as equity.

-The return an investor earns usually depends on the company's performance - the better the company performs, typically, the higher the return.
+The return an investor earns usually depends on the company's performance - the better the company performs, the higher the usual return.
 Equity investors primarily make money in one of two ways: